Joesuth13/Hackathon_1-/ReadME.md

 ### **Purpose**

-A brief description of the project's purpose, what it aims to achieve, and the value it provides to the users.

 The purpose of our project is to make a fun and engaging game for players.
 This Rock Paper Scissors game can be used to settle minor decisions, or simply to pass time.
 Users will be  playing interactively against the computer, getting constant feedback on their performance.
 We hope to keep players entertained by engaging all their senses e.g. with visuals and sound.